ZhenSJ-ux/SmartCampus1CourseWork/README.md

 The Sub-Resource Locator Pattern (10 Marks)
 - Question: Discuss the architectural benefits of the Sub-Resource Locator pattern.
-How does delegating logic to separate classes help manage complexity in large APIs compared to defining every nested path (e.g., sensors/{id}/readings/{rid}) in one massive con- troller class?
+How does delegating logic to separate classes help manage complexity in large APIs compared to defining every nested path (e.g., sensors/{id}/readings/{rid}) in one massive controller class?

+Answer:
+The Sub resource locator pattern improves API design by spliting the tasks into smaller bits, which dedicated classes instead of placing all logic into one controller.
+Doing this the design becomes more simpler to manage as it improves the readability of the separation and has a clear defined responsibility, as all of this would not affect the API.
+When using this in a larger scale system, it becomes to show its usefulness due to it reduces duplication, easier to extend the API with nested resources and supports better organisation for the future.
+But defining all the nested paths like sensors/{id}/readings/{rid} would become difficult to understand as testing and maintaining would take much more of a longer approach.

 ## Part 5: Advanced Error Handling, Exception Mapping & Logging (30 Marks)